 Get that emergency kit ready.
 Have one already?
 Yay!
 It’s still a good idea to make sure you haven’t forgotten anything.

-- Add photos of each of your small animals, your rabbit, guinea pig, chinchilla, or ferret, including microchip information, to the kit.
-The House Rabbit Society also recommends putting a picture of you with your small animals in the kit just in case you become separated.
+- Add photos of each of your animals (including microchip information) to the kit.
+The House Rabbit Society also recommends putting a picture of you with your animals in the kit just in case you become separated.

 - Keep a copy of your small animal’s veterinary records, including your vet’s phone and email address, in the kit.
 Need a way to organize all that?
 Get a free health records book download HERE.

-- Pack at least two weeks of food (pellets, hay, etc.) and bottled water – for both drinking and cleaning – for your small animals.
-Don't forget the treats!
+- Pack at least two weeks of food and bottled water – for both drinking and cleaning for the animals.
+(And don't forget the treats!)

-- Bring an extra bowl and water bottle per small animal, just in case you need it.
+- Bring an extra bowl and water bottle per animal, just in case you need it.

-- Include simethicone, oral syringes, Pedialyte, Critical Care for rabbits and any meds your small animals take regularly.
+- Include simethicone, oral syringes, Pedialyte, Nutri-Rescue/Nutri-Recovery for rabbits and any meds your animals take regularly.

-- Place a towel or a blanket in the kit that you can use to place over the carrier if it is too cold.
+- Place a towel or a blanket in the kit that you can use to place over the carrier if it's too cold.

 - Don’t forget to keep a few of your small animal’s favorite toys and things to keep her busy and to help cope with the stress.
 (Although we all know nothing will help as much as your comforting words and touch.)

 Here’s the House Rabbit Society’s list of supplies you’ll want to add to your small animal emergency kit, especially if you’re a rabbit parent.

 Things change so it’s important to periodically make sure your emergency kit is up-to-date.
 If you adopt a new animal, add their picture and description.

 Don’t forget that food can get old and stale and meds expire.
 So, every couple of months, refresh your supply of emergency food, water, and medication.

 Wanted: Pet-Friendly Accommodation